akshatb19/upload_ap/installation.md

     $ sudo nano /etc/redis/redis.conf

-In the file, find the supervised directive.
-Currently, this is set to no. Since we are running an operating system that uses the systemd init system, we can change this to systemd:
+In the file, find the **supervised** directive.
+Currently, this is set to **no**.
+Since we are running an operating system that uses the systemd init system, we can change this to **systemd**

+Note: Replace 'no' with 'systemd'.

-Next, find the dir directory.
+Next, find the **dir** directory.
 This option specifies the directory that Redis will use to dump persistent data.
 We need to pick a location that Redis will have write permission and that isn’t viewable by normal users.

-We will use the /var/lib/redis directory for this
+We will use the **/var/lib/redis** directory for this.

+Note: Replace './' with '/var/lib/redis'

 Save and close the file when you are finished.

 ### Create a Redis systemd Unit File
 Next, we can create a systemd unit file so that the init system can manage the Redis process.

-Create and open the /etc/systemd/system/redis.service file to get started:
+Create and open the /etc/systemd/system/redis.service file:

     $ sudo nano /etc/systemd/system/redis.service